 How is my car's value decided?

-To determine your car's worth (the "actual cash value" in insurance terms) at the time of the accident, insurers typically use a number of factors to figure your car's actual cash value, including its age, condition, mileage and resale value, in addition to the selling price of similar vehicles in your area.
+Insurers use several factors to determine your vehicle’s actual cash value (ACV) – which is how much your vehicle is worth minus how much it’s depreciated.
+To determine your car's ACV, insurers typically use a number of factors, including its age, condition, mileage and resale value, plus the selling price of similar vehicles in your area.

 Do I still have to pay a loan on a totaled car?

 If your vehicle is financed or leased, you’re still responsible for paying off the loan, says U.S. News.
 A claim payout will likely have to go toward covering the costs.